Qiskit/qiskit_sphinx_theme/CONTRIBUTING.md

 Sometimes Sphinx's caching can get in a bad state.
 First, try running `tox -e docs-clean`, which will remove Sphinx's cache.
 If you are still having issues, try adding `-r` your command, e.g. `tox -e docs -r`. `-r` tells Tox to reinstall the dependencies.

-We migrated the theme from Pytorch to Furo (see https://github.com/Qiskit/qiskit_sphinx_theme/issues/232).
+We migrated the theme from Pytorch to Furo in qiskit-sphinx-theme 1.13 (see https://github.com/Qiskit/qiskit_sphinx_theme/issues/232).
+Pytorch will be removed in 2.0.
 To build the legacy Pytorch theme, use `THEME=qiskit_sphinx_theme` in front of the command, e.g. `THEME=qiskit_sphinx_theme tox -e docs`.

 ------
 ## Visual regression testing